 When it comes to selling online competition is fierce.
 Unless you offer an extremely unique product or service competition from other companies will be high.
-Multinational’s have a large share of the market but merchants can level the playing field by maximising their niche market and by offering superior, personalized customer service.
+Multinationals have a large share of the market but merchants can level the playing field by maximising their niche market and by offering superior, personalized customer service.

-Selling internationally will clearly have a positive impact on your business growth; it is a must for start up’s nowadays.
+Selling internationally will clearly have a positive impact on your business growth; it is a must to start up’s nowadays.
 Even brick and mortar stores are compelled to have a website that sells their merchandise.

 Customers have to be able to contact you within their market space.
 If you are not planning to open a retail outlet, then you need to provide them with a business address and a phone number in their local market.
 Be as close as possible to your customers (at least virtually).

-Plan for key shopping dates in other countries, for example Black Friday in the US.
-According to the New York Times Singles’ Day in China on November 11th creates more e-commerce revenues than any shopping day in the world.
+Plan for key shopping dates in other countries, for example, Black Friday in the US.
+According to the New York Times, Singles’ Day in China on November 11th creates more e-commerce revenues than any shopping day in the world.

 Global equal to 24 by 7 support.
-Different time zones, will impact your opening hours.
+Different time zones will impact your opening hours.
 If you don’t have the resources to have someone in your office to answer the sales enquiries after office hours, simply outsource.
 An after hour’s call centre service can provide first call resolution and escalate urgent matters to your customer support team.

 Whether you are an American company looking to boost sales in Europe or vice versa you can sleep easy knowing that your business is still active and selling throughout the night.